 What is a Bezel Setting?

-Similar to a prong setting, the metal doesn’t extend further than the first edge of the diamond, ensuring the top table facet is 100 percent exposed to maintain its visual appeal.
-Because the metal is custom-shaped to encase the diamond, nearly any size or cut of diamond can fit into a bezel setting.
+Similar to a prong setting, the metal doesn’t extend too far over the diamond, ensuring the top table facet is 100 percent exposed to maintain its visual appeal.

 Pros of a Prong Setting

 Because of the thin metal prongs, they work for nearly any size or shape of diamond.

 The prongs lend themselves to more unique shapes and designs and are easily customizable for whatever type of stone you have.

 For example, if you choose a diamond that comes to a pointed end, like a marquise or pear cut, it’ll likely be held with a combination of traditional prongs on the sides a V-prongs at the point.